KornilovaK/KornilovaK/README.md

 National University of Science and Technology MISIS, Applied Math, Bachelor

 ## EXPIRIENCE
-### Intern Data Scientist at Sber Rist Modeling & Research, January 2025 - now
+### Intern Data Scientist at Sber Rist Modeling & Research
+January 2025 - now

-### ML Teacher for students from specialized Moscow Math schools, September - December 2024
+### ML Teacher for students from specialized Moscow Math schools
+September - December 2024
 > I conducted lectures and seminars in various areas of ML, and at the end of the course they will have to prepare and defend projects.